aragon/taiko-contracts/TEST_TREE.md

 │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved being passed
-│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute and execute with modified data being passed │   │   ├── It execute should revert with modified metadata │   │   ├── It execute should revert with modified actions │   │   └── It execute should work with matching data │   ├── When calling canExecute and execute being passed │   │   ├── It canExecute should return true, always
+│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute or execute with modified data being passed │   │   ├── It execute should revert with modified metadata │   │   ├── It execute should revert with modified actions │   │   └── It execute should work with matching data │   ├── When calling canExecute or execute being passed │   │   ├── It canExecute should return true, always
 │   │   ├── It execute should work, when called by anyone with the actions │   │   ├── It execute should emit an event, when called by anyone with the actions